davidgasquez/handbook/content/time.md

 - Lists help you to summarize your next steps and to not lose focus.
 If you place them in a very visible place it makes easier to accomplish goals.
   - Decompose lists items into smaller steps.
 - Doing the same thing over and over again without getting tired is what computers are good at, humans have other skills.
 - If a task takes less than [two minutes](https://jamesclear.com/how-to-stop-procrastinating), do it.
-It'll make you more productive and also declutter your mind task's backlog.
+It'll make you more productive and also unclutter your mind task's backlog.
 - Do the tasks in the right order!
-One strategy might be starting with the one that could make the others irrelevant or easiers.
+One strategy might be starting with the one that could make the others irrelevant or easier.
 - Doing one thing requires giving up another.
 Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing.
 - Success can be measured in the percentage of time you have under your control.
 - Work expands to fill the time available.
 If you have six months to complete a task, it will take six months to complete.
 That's [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law).